 Imagine setting clear boundaries.
-You are comfortable owning your actions.
-You’re honest about what the things you’re willing to do.
+You comfortably own your actions.
+You’re honest about what things you’re willing to do.
 Instead of giving away your power, you now consider your needs when making a decision.

 Your actions tell the real story

 Stating your needs can be uncomfortable.
 People who’ve known you may not take you seriously at first.
 They aren’t used to you setting limits.
 Because old habits are difficult to break, expect them to dismiss your new boundaries.

 Testing you, even challenging you when you say “no,” is their way of figuring out whether you really mean what you say.
 What you say and what you do may be two different things.
-If so, then your actions will reveal the truth.
+If so, then your actions ultimately reveal the truth.
 Align your words and actions for your boundaries to be taken seriously.
 Are you prepared to consistently follow through?

 Don’t throw in the towel

 A new response needs time to fully adopt.
 So if you cave in to pressure and loosen up a boundary don’t be too harsh on yourself.
 This doesn’t mean it’s time to throw in the towel.
 Instead of quitting, learn from the experience.
 Setting boundaries is a process.
-Similar to any new activity, you’ll improve with practice.Setting boundaries says “I love me.”
-Read more: http://bit.ly/2i4e1uh Click To Tweet
+Similar to any new activity, you improve with practice.Setting boundaries says “I love me.”
+Read full post. #getpaidwhatyoureworth Click To Tweet

 Give yourself a pat on the back for taking care of yourself.
 You may experience guilt at first.
 It is absolutely okay for you to do things for yourself – without guilt.
 Self care has a hidden benefit.
 When you decide to do something, you’ll really mean it.